tbrand/router.cr/README.md

 end
 ```

-In the following example codes, `class WebServer ... end` will be omitted.
+In the following sample codes, `class WebServer ... end` will be omitted.
 Initialize RouteHandler
 ```crystal
 @route_handler = RouteHandler.new